PaloAltoNetworks/AWS-GWLB-VMSeries/terraform/README.md

 4. Once ready, login to your firewall:
     - `ssh -i private_key.pem admin@<Firewall IP>`
     - `firewall_ip` can be found in Security Stack deployment output
-    - Once you have logged in, you will need to configure your firewall to allow traffic(<Link to this step in David's Doc>):
+    - Once you have logged in, you will need to configure your firewall to allow traffic:
         - Configure interface 'ethernet1/1' as layer 3 with DHCP
         - Configure interface 'ethernet1/1' with a virtual router, zone and interface management profile.
         - This template configures a health checks(TCP over port 80) on the Target Group so configure the interface management profile(for ethernet1/1) on the firewall to accept this traffic.